Work, entropy production, and thermodynamics of information under protocol constraints: Symmetry constraints

-We now show that \cref{eq:symmFP} is sufficient for \cref{eq:comm0} to hold, when all the $\LL\in\LLL$ refer to Fokker-Planck equations of the form \cref{eq:fp10-1}.
-Let $E$ be an energy function that is invariant under $\G$, i.e., $E(x)=E(\actg(x))$ for all $g\in\G$.
-Then, rewrite \cref{eq:fp10-1} as
+Next, we show that \cref{eq:symmFP} is sufficient for \cref{eq:commsymmZ} to hold, assuming that all $\actg\in\G$ are rigid transformation and the $\LL\in\LLL$ refer to Fokker-Planck equations of the form \cref{eq:fp10}.
+First, given some (sufficiently smooth) function $f : \sX\to\mathbb{R}$, write \cref{eq:fp10} as